Rick's Daily Tips

 Question from Celina: I have a question about battery backup devices, Rick.

-He said the cheaper “Modified Sine Wave” models can damage my iMac because it was designed to only accept only a pure sine wave signal.
+He said the cheaper “modified sine wave” models can damage my iMac because it was designed to only accept only a pure sine wave signal.
 Is that true?

 Rick’s answer: You’re right to be concerned about the safety of your iMac, Celina.

-That being said, I don’t believe you need to purchase a Pure Sine Wave UPS for your machine.
+They are great machines, and as you know aren’t exactly cheap.
+But that being said, I don’t believe you need to purchase a pure sine wave UPS for your machine.

-The power supplies in virtually all well-built modern computers can tolerate a modified sine wave power source just fine.
+The power supplies in virtually all well-built modern computers can tolerate a modified sine wave AC power source just fine.
+In fact, there are millions of them being used every day around the world.

-Make sure you get one that’s powerful enough to provide steady current to your computer and its associated gadgets and devices without having to work at its full load potential.
+You do need to pay attention to the size of the unit (in VAs) however.
+Make sure you get one that has enough battery capacity to provide steady current to your computer and other devices without having to work at its full load potential.

 Since you asked for a specific recommendation, I believe this one from APC would be a great choice.
+I own three of them and they’ve been workhorses in my home and office for going on three years.

 Bonus tip: This post explains why your surge protectors could be giving you a false sense of security.